migrodri1980/Working-portfolio-/README.md

 *The program utlizes Hash Table functionality to not only check user creditionals but allow for Adminstrator functionality within the program.

-*The creation of input validations checks for cin inputs by user
+*The creation of input validations checks for cin inputs by user as well as the default cases to protect against incorrect menu selection.

+*The use of nested switch cases utlizing modular resuable functions

 ### Project : LoginapplicationWSQL.cpp